 Reading writing: children rarely become good writers unless they read well.
 Writing lessons must include daily opportunities to read aloud independently and shared - developing expression, intonation and awareness of punctuation is crucial to children being able to write fluently.
 Children must regularly see and read good examples of writing.

-Modelling writing: writing being modelled by the teacher is as an integral part of writing lessons.
-Children see the thought process involved with writing; the careful construction of sentences, the craft of writing, the reading back of writing, the reviewing of writing.
+Modelling writing: it is crucial that children regularly see writing modelled as an integral part of writing lessons.
+Children need to see the though process involved with writing: the careful construction of sentences, the craft of writing, the reading back of writing, the reviewing of writing.

-Practising writing: This happens if not, daily, close to.
-They learn and practise skills in discrete activities but have regular opportunities to compose paragraphs of writing around a theme to practise the use of these skills.
-Practising writing can be shared, paired and independent.
+Practising writing: This should happen, if not, daily, close to.
+They not only need to learn and practise skills in discrete activities but have regular opportunities to compose paragraphs of writing around a theme to practise the use of these skills.
+Practising writing can be shared, paired, scaffolded, supported and independent.

-Editing writing: Children learn the important process of proofreading their work.
-Editing – called polishing – is completed in purple pen.
-Children learn to identify errors and make corrections, as well as consider ways to improve their content.
+Editing writing: Children need to learn the important process of proofreading their work.
+Editing – called polishing – should be completed in purple pen.
+Children need to learn to identify errors and make corrections, as well as consider ways to improve their content.